-Planned: This category is for funds that are identified and have a reasonable chance of being committed, but are neither committed nor budgeted (e.g., proposed sources that require a scheduled referendum, requests for state/local capital grants, and proposed debt financing that has not yet been adopted in the agency's capital investment program).
+Planned: This category is for funds that are identified and have a reasonable chance of being committed, but are neither committed nor budgeted.
+Examples include proposed sources that require a scheduled referendum, requests for state/local capital grants, and proposed debt financing that has not yet been adopted in the agency's capital investment program.

-Reference Notes: The following categories and definitions are applied to funding sources:
+$^{^{2}\,}$ The following categories and definitions are applied to funding sources: